ojplg/legup/README.md

 * Persist all legislative maneuvers
   * Need to track vote type: cannot just be enumerated
     * Still need to get more better at this - only saving raw data right now
-    * Need to detect correct vote type for grading
+    * Need to detect correct vote type for grading - done but very hacky
   * Sponsors can be removed, upgraded, and downgraded
-    * Handles properly on parse, still needs work on display
+    * Handles properly on parse, still needs work on display - Works OK
-    * Also needs to work properly for grading
+    * Also needs to work properly for grading - Works OK

 * User Fixes
   * Allow users to invite others to their organizations